NRDC say plug-in hybrid cars are good idea

 EPRI-NRDC Report Finds Environmental Benefits of Deploying PHEVs

-PALO ALTO, Calif. – July 19, 2007 – The Electric Power Research Institute (EPRI) and the Natural Resources Defense Council (NRDC) today released a comprehensive assessment that found that widespread use of plug-in hybrid electric vehicles (PHEVs) in the could reduce greenhouse gas (GHG) emissions and potentially improve ambient air quality.
+PALO ALTO, Calif. – July 19, 2007 – The Electric Power Research Institute (EPRI) and the Natural Resources Defense Council (NRDC) today released a comprehensive assessment that found that widespread use of plug-in hybrid electric vehicles (PHEVs) in the could reduce (GHG) emissions and potentially improve ambient air quality.

 The research measures the impact of increasing numbers of PHEVs between 2010 and 2050, including the nationwide environmental impact of potentially large fleets that would use electricity from the grid as their primary fuel source.